axodotdev/oranda/docs/src/assets.md

 # Adding static assets

-If you reference static assets in your Markdown, you'll need to place them all inside a directory at the root of your project called `static`.
+If you reference static assets in your Markdown, you'll need to place them all inside a directory at the same level as your project manifest file called `static`.
 This is because Oranda currently doesn't know about each indidivual asset, and instead just copies the folder where they're contained.

 In your Markdown, you'll need to refer to the assets in this directory.
 For example: